ivan-radic/udl-documentation/docs/keywords.md

 ![Keywords dialog]({{ site.baseurl}}/images/keywords.png)

 Number of keyword lists has been expanded to eight (as suggested by Don, if more is needed, please state so in discussion on Notepad++ forum).
 Functionality is the same as in UDL 1.0.
-You can set 'font options' (font type, color, size and so on), and you can turn on 'prefix mode'.
+You can set "font options" (font type, color, size and so on), and you can turn on "prefix mode".
 Prefix mode simply means that anything that starts with your string will be identified as keyword.

 But there is something new, an idea that comes from CChris: In UDL 2.0 you can *define multi-part keywords*.
 To do it, just *put two or more words in quotation marks*. e.g "else if"